marcosvilhena87/AoE_DE_Bot/README.md

 ## Configuration notes

-The bot locates the resource bar on the HUD only to confirm that the interface is visible.
-It uses a template of the resource bar (`assets/resources.png`).
+The bot detects the HUD by matching a single template of the resource bar (`assets/resources.png`).
+This image is also used to read the individual resource icons.
 Frames are captured from the whole screen unless a different region is explicitly requested.

 HUD-related coordinates, such as `areas.pop_box`, use ``[x, y, width, height]`` fractions of the entire screen.
 The default values in `config.json` are